castle-engine/castle-engine/examples/delphi/cpp_builder/window/README.md

 ## Building

 Make sure to build and install CGE packages first.
 Make sure to build the packages for all the platforms you want (like _Win32_, _Win64_).
 See the [packages/delphi documentation](https://github.com/castle-engine/castle-engine/tree/master/packages/delphi).
+Make sure in particular to build `castle_engine_window.bpl` package.

-Then open this project in _C++ Builder_ or _Delphi_ (it's really one and the same IDE), and build and run as usual (hit F9).
+Then open this project in _C++ Builder_ and build and run as usual (hit F9).